HTRAX/htrax-token/docs/contracts/HTRAXTokenSale.md

 ## Parameters:

-- `start`: date needs to be in Unix timestamp
+- `_startDate`: start date needs to be in Unix timestamp

 # Function `getSaleStartDate() → uint128` {#HTRAXTokenSale-getSaleStartDate--}